rekhaDevs/samagragovernance.in/src/pages/team/index.md

       A strong belief in governance being a key lever to drive change brought her to Samagra.
 She intends to leverage her professional and academic experiences to create impact at scale.
-Currently, she is part of the Saksham Haryana-Skills & Employment team.
     image: /img/reetika.jpg
     linkedInProfile: 'https://www.linkedin.com/in/reetika-srivastava/'
     name: Reetika Srivastava
-    project: Saksham Haryana-Skills & Employment
+    project: .
   - bio: >-
       Rhythm holds a Master’s in Economics from Gokhale Institute of Politics and Economics, Pune, and Policy Design and Management from the Indian